beantkapoor786/MIDAS/README.md

 shiny::runApp("RAPID_16S.R")
 ```

-If you recieve an error related to file opening, please double check that `RAPID_16S.R` exists in your current working directory in R/Rstudio.

 Or launch the ITS app (Rstudio):

 ```r
 shiny::runApp("RAPID_ITS.R")
 ```

-If you receive an error related to file opening, please double check that `RAPID_ITS.R` exists in your current working directory in R/Rstudio.

-3. On first launch, all required R packages will be installed automatically.
+If you receive an error related to file opening, please double check that `RAPID_16S.R` and/or `RAPID_ITS.R` exists in your current working directory in R/Rstudio.
+On first launch, all required R packages will be installed automatically.
 This may take several minutes.

 ### Required Packages